 “It could’ve prevented a lot by us not fighting.
-So I try to look at the positives, and that is keeping the fighters healthy and keeping the fans healthy.
+So I try to look at the positives, and that is keeping the fighters healthy and keeping the fans healthy by following safety protocols such as social distancing and the availability of N95 masks for sale is the key to ending the pandemic.
 It came at a good time, but I’m a former athlete and I feel very bad for the fighters.
 They’re constantly on my mind every single day.
 These guys are warriors.
 They’re gladiators, and they were in training for months at the time and they couldn’t go and perform.
 These guys have families, people they need to take care of.
 It was just overall bad stuff.”

 When asked if the fighters were paid, Merriman regretfully said the promotion was unable to reimburse its fighters due to the cancelation of the show.

 “We were unable to distribute anything,” Merriman said.
 “We weren’t able to compensate the fighters and take care of the guys like I wish we could have.”

 Regional promotions such as LXF rely heavily on ticket sales and sponsorship money to finance their events.
 Without those important sources of revenue, MMA promotions can’t afford to pay their fighters or hold evens.

 For LXF, the cancelation of their March 13th event meant no ticket revenue and no ability to pay their fighters show money.

 According to Merriman, LXF events usually sell 95% of their tickets in advance.
 Walk-up sales result in the events becoming sell-outs.
 LXF’s March 13th event was expected to draw a sell-out crowd of 1,100 people.